igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.txt

 - The key frames are the frames in which the image changes.
 You don't need to change it every frame.
 - The texture number is the number of the texture that will be set in that frame (the number after the dot at the end of the image name).
 - You can have multiple entries (with different texture names) which use the same images (same animation name), but with different frame counts and key frames (such as an animation which plays in a different speed, starts on a different frame, or even a different frame order).
+- Note: the animations are only playing at the correct speed if the FPS is 60.